zsparal/api-documentation/source/guides/mollie-components/overview.rst

      form.appendChild(tokenInput);

-     // Re-submit form to the server
+     // Submit form to the server
      form.submit();
    });